-The following 'best practice' resources can help guide you in the development and teaching of your online, hybrid or technology-enabled course.
+IDEAS offers valuable resources that will guide you in developing and teaching your online, hybrid, or technology-enabled course.
 Please contact us at @email with any questions about these resources.

 Online Teaching and Learning Theory